Jeremiah-Akpor/BillAssistant/README.md

 ## Contributing

 Contributions are always welcome!
-If you have any ideas or suggestions for improving BillBuddy, please feel free to open an issue or a pull request.
+If you have any ideas or suggestions for improving BillAssistant, please feel free to open an issue or a pull request.

 ## License

-BillBuddy is licensed under the MIT License.
-See [LICENSE](/LICENSE) for more information.
+BillAssistant is licensed under the MIT License.
+See [LICENSE](/LICENSE.txt) for more information.

 ## Acknowledgements

 - [KivyMD](https://github.com/kivymd/KivyMD) - Material Design for Kivy
-- [Icons8](https://icons8.com/) - Icons used in the app

 ## Contact

-If you have any questions or comments about BillBuddy, you can reach me at JeremiahAkpor_CS@outlook.com.
+If you have any questions or comments about BillAssistant, you can reach me at JeremiahAkpor_CS@outlook.com.